 Dr. Ahmet Karagozoglu is the C.V.
-Starr Distinguished Professor of Finance & Investment Banking and the Academic Director of Martin B. Greenberg Trading Room at Zarb School of Business of Hofstra University
+Starr Distinguished Professor of Finance & Investment Banking and is the founding academic director of Martin B. Greenberg Trading Room at Zarb School of Business of Hofstra University

 A simple (home-made) illustration of why social distancing helps slow the spread of COVID-19.
 For social distancing to be effective, everyone should practice it and personal space between individuals should be kept at maximum during limited encounters.